Is it necessary to extract wisdom teeth that do not come in?

 Chances are you or someone you know has had their wisdom teeth extracted.
 It is extremely common for wisdom teeth to fail to come in.
 For a long time, dentists would recommend extracting the teeth.
 Now, evidence is emerging that wisdom tooth extraction may be largely unnecessary and potentially even dangerous.

 Thousands of people that have wisdom tooth extraction surgery each year will suffer from permanent paresthesia, which can involve numbness of the check, tongue, and lip as a result of nerve damage occurring during the surgery.
 Also, a negligent extraction of a lower wisdom tooth can result in a fractured jaw, leading to surgery and a possible need for orthodonture to then correct the bite.
 As such, dental patients should carefully consider whether it is in their best interest to have their wisdom teeth removed.
-Patients that suffer from complications as a result of any tooth extraction surgery should consult with dental malpractice lawyer as soon as possible.
+Patients that suffer from complications as a result of any tooth extraction surgery should consult with dental extraction malpractice lawyer as soon as possible.